ZhijianZhou01/virusrecom/README.md

 VirusRecom and all the updated versions is freely available for non-commercial user at https://github.com/ZhijianZhou01/VirusRecom/releases.
 After obtaining the program, users could directly run the program in Windows, MacOS or Linux (Ubuntu 16.04 or more) systerms without installation.

 In general, the executable file of VirusRecom is located at the Main folder.
-Then, just double click the VirusRecom.exe (windows system) or VirusRecom (Linux or MacOS system) to start.
-If you could not get permission to run VirusRecom on linux system, you could change permissions by ```chmod -R 777 VirusRecom```.
+Then, running the VirusRecom.exe (windows system) or virusrecom (Linux or MacOS system) to start.
+If you could not get permission to run VirusRecom on linux system or MacOS system, you could change permissions by ```chmod -R 777 Directory```.

 ## 2. Getting help